MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-fonts.md

 ## Font Licensing for the brand center

 Fonts are a kind of software.
 Like many other kinds of software, you get a license to use font files instead of buying them.
-Different vendors have different licenses for their fonts, but generally most licenses, including the ones for the fonts Microsoft provides with applications and Windows, do not let you put the fonts in applications or share them with others.
+Different vendors have different licenses for their fonts, but most licenses, including the ones for the fonts Microsoft provides with applications and Windows, don't let you put the fonts in applications or share them with others.

 Any font used in Microsoft 365 applications requires a font license that covers the conditions of font usage for the intended product.
 This could include a webfont license, application license, desktop license, server license, or several other license types.

 ** Warning**

-By using this feature and publishing font files, a font catalog will be created.
-The newly created font catalog files will be publicly stored, along with the fonts, in the cloud and will not respect the site classification guidelines if the Organization Asset Library is hosted in Restricted SharePoint Site.
-The font catalog files will contain font names and other font related metadata.
-Be aware that the files will be accessible to anyone, even people outside of your organization, who can get the URLs that link to them.
+By using this feature and publishing font files, a font catalog is created.
+The newly created font catalog files are publicly stored, along with the fonts, in the cloud and won't respect the site classification guidelines if the Organization Asset Library is hosted in Restricted SharePoint Site.
+The font catalog files contain font names and other font related metadata.
+The files are accessible to anyone, even people outside of your organization, who can get the URLs that link to them.

-Do not use this feature if your fonts contain proprietary information, or if they have license usage restrictions, such as restrictions on cloud hosting, or your organization isn't comfortable making the fonts publicly available.
+Don't use this feature if your fonts contain proprietary information, or if they have license usage restrictions, such as restrictions on cloud hosting, or your organization isn't comfortable making the fonts publicly available.

 ### Microsoft provided fonts